 Make sure you or the driver calls the police right after the accident happens.
 Not only is this a legal requirement, but it will also create a record of the accident for your insurance claim.

-How Much Does an Attorney for This Sort of Situation Cost?
+How Much Does an Attorney for These Car Accidents Cost?

 Contact an Attorney Today for Help Proving Liability in a Car Accident